 Deep-Sky Section

-Section Director: Angus Burns
+Section Director: (vacant)

 Programmes: Deep-Sky Marathons, Big 5 of the African Sky, ASSA Top-100 Deep-Sky Objects, Bennett Catalogue, Dunlop’s Catalogue, La Caille’s Catalogue